| | The BeginningIt was back in December

 around the wireless set at night to hear the latest news, radio

 plays, concerts and childrens programs.
+But AM broadcasts

 needed careful wireless tuning to get the best sound, and the